Maxenceee/marvin_game/README.md

 ### Details

-Compile the project using `make all` then compile the executables 'poison' and 'healer' with `make execs`.
+Compile the project using `make all` then compile the executables "poison" and "healer" with `make execs`.
 Once done start the program as follow `./marvin_game`.